 Students will receive a Notice of External Assessment form in October with information about where they will sit their TCE exams.

-If schools have a question about the requirements and applications for special exam centres, contact Assessment using a ‘Special exam centre’ TRACS task.
+If schools have any questions about the requirements and applications for special exam centres, contact TASC using a ‘special exam centre’ TRACS task.
 Students can also contact us for more information.

-Further information about applying for a special exam centre and the associated costs, can be found on the Services and Commitments – Fees page.
+Further information about the associated costs of applying for a special exam centre, can be found on the Services and Commitments – Fees page.